sybrew/the-seo-framework/readme.txt

 		* Many, many API functions' incorrectly inferred behavior (see "for developers" below).
 	* Terms now use the custom description as placeholders for the Open Graph and Twitter description.
 		* In 3.3, they're also planned to get custom fields for this.
-	* TODO In the block editor, the title is now prefixed with "Private: ..." or "Protected: ..." when required again.
+	* In the block editor, the title is now prefixed with "Private: ..." or "Protected: ..." when required again.
 * **Removed:**
 	* Internet Explorer support for tooltips.
 		* On-hover titles are available as a fallback whenever HTML support isn't required.